- English Department Writing Program

 7. Takes the results of another's research and attempts to pass those results off as his or her own work.
 This includes "citing" material from sources that have been gathered by another author.
 You can, of course, cite materials that you have found in another published text, but you need to make it quite clear that you are availing yourself of another author's research: your citation should specify where you found the material, rather than simply giving that material's original source.

 8. Invents ideas or phrasing and attributes them to a source, whether invented or real.
 This is known as falsification of data and/or falsification of research.

 a.
 You will fail the assignment and the course.

 b.
-Your case will be forwarded, with an explanatory letter and all pertinent materials, to the Assistant Dean for Undergraduate Education and Director of the Newman Academic Advising Center, Esrold Nurse.
+Your case will be forwarded, with an explanatory letter and all pertinent materials, to the Assistant Dean for Undergraduate Education and Student Academic Affairs, Dr. RaShonda Flint.

 c.
 You will be placed on academic probation (which does register for a number of semesters on your transcript).
 If a student already on probation is caught plagiarizing, he or she is usually asked to leave the University.

 Having invoked community, let me apologize in advance to the community of students and faculty working in English for the tone of this letter.
-Plagiarism is certainly the exception rather than the norm in our community.
-I simply want to emphasize in this note precisely what plagiarism is and to emphasize as well that it is a very serious violation of our community.
+Plagiarism and falsification are certainly exceptions rather than the norm in our community.
+I simply want to emphasize in this note precisely what these forms of academic dishonesty are and to emphasize as well that they are very serious violations of our community.